 You should respond to the query appropriately, which could mean you making a change to the text or simply confirming that things are OK as they are.
 However, you don’t always need to send me the answer to a query – you might just need to check/change the text as necessary.
-For example, if you’re happy with one of my suggested changes, for which I’ve asked for confirmation, then just mark the query as Resolved.
+For example, if you’re happy with one of my suggested changes, for which I’ve asked for confirmation, then just mark the query as Resolved or simply delete it.

 Also, if we have agreed that I will be carrying out a further round of editing/proofreading on your responses – which should be marked by using ‘Track Changes’, of course – you should either (a) mark all queries that don’t need further action by anyone as Resolved (note: the query can always be reopened afterwards if you change your mind) or (b) delete the query (this will make it easier to find and go to the next ‘live’ query).
-Similarly, if you do need to reply to my query – for example, to ask me to check some new text that you’ve added – please use the Reply option as this will make it easy to track the dialogue.
+Similarly, if you need to reply to my query – for example, to ask me to check some new text that you’ve added – please use the Reply option as this will make it easier to track the dialogue.

 At the end of the editing process when all of the comments have been addressed and your document is ready for publication, you can select Delete All Comments in Document.
 However, keeping a backup copy of the document containing the comments is obviously advisable.